 In 1989, Cambridge based Robert Stewart, aged just 23 founded the award-winning, specialist global polythene supplier, Stevenage Packaging Limited.

-Now in its 33rd year, the company has demonstrated 32 years of consecutive net profit and sales growth whilst never making a redundancy, continuing to employing three generations of the Stewart family.
+Now in its 34th year, the company has demonstrated 33 years of consecutive net profit and sales growth whilst never making a redundancy, continuing to employ three generations of the Stewart family.

 He began his entrepreneurial journey in the extrusion & conversion of industrial polythene over three decades ago:

-Robert is also the owner of an East Midlands based manufacturer of 100% recyclable polythene products for the food industry, medical and NHS sectors.
+Robert is also the owner of an East Midlands based manufacturer of 100% recyclable polythene products for the food industry, medical, industrial and NHS sectors.

 Rob spending his 50th birthday on a tandem raising £15,000 for the Stevenage Community Trust